Pylons/pyramid/README.txt

 repoze.bfg
 ==========

-``repoze.bfg`` is a Python web application framework based on WSGI.
+``repoze.bfg`` is a small, fast, down-to-earth, open source Python web development framework.
+It makes real-world web application development and deployment more fun, more predictable, and more productive.
-It is inspired by Zope, Pylons, and Django.

 Support and Documentation
 -------------------------